BGP-QNM-FITS/bgp_qnm_content/README.md

 # bgp_qnm_content
-Bayesian determination of the quasinormal mode content of NR simulations
+Bayesian determination of the quasinormal mode content of NR simulations.

+Push test.